 Previous published work on similar configurations is limited to the work by Wan et al. [11] and Nazarinia et al. [12].
-In reference [11] the effect of different winglet types (including spiroid winglets) is studied numerically focussing on wingtip vortices and aerodynamic performances, compared to a reference wing; and it is found that the lift and drag coefficients are improved in all cases when winglets are adopted.
+In Ref.
+[11] the effect of different winglet types (including spiroid winglets) is studied numerically focusing on wingtip vortices and aerodynamic performances, compared to a reference wing; it is found that the lift and drag coefficients are improved in all cases when winglets are adopted.
 Nazarinia et al. [12] conduct a parametric investigation on the effect of different winglet shapes on the flow field behind a tapered wing.
-They found that the total pressure in the wake is significantly influenced by the type of winglet adopted (including spiroid winglets), and so is the intensity of the vortices released at the wingtips; however, no quantitative results on
+They found that the total pressure in the wake is significantly influenced by the type of winglet adopted (including spiroid winglets), and so is the intensity of the vortices released at the wingtips; however, no quantitative results on lift and drag coefficients are provided.